matisku/jenkins-slave/README.md

 * Subversion
 * wget

-This image is dedicate for use with [Docker Plugin] (https://wiki.jenkins-ci.org/display/JENKINS/Docker+Plugin), but id needed you can run it locally:
+This image is dedicate for use with [Docker Plugin] (https://wiki.jenkins-ci.org/display/JENKINS/Docker+Plugin), but if needed you can run it locally:
 ```
 docker run -d matisq/jenkins-slave
 ```